UPDATE 1-UK Stocks-Factors to watch on June 28

 (Adds futures, company news items)

-June 28 Britain's FTSE 100 index is seen opening down 19 points at 7,415.6 on Wednesday, according to financial bookmakers, with futures down 0.24 percent ahead of the cash market open.
+June 28 (Reuters) - Britain's FTSE 100 index is seen opening down 19 points at 7,415.6 on Wednesday, according to financial bookmakers, with futures down 0.24 percent ahead of the cash market open.

 * BUNZL: British business supplies distributor Bunzl Plc estimated a 7 percent increase in first-half revenue at constant currency, as a boost from recent acquisitions continued to play out over the second quarter.